Hygiene Requirements for FSSAI License

 The food business should ideally be located away from environmental pollution and industrial activities that produce disagreeable or obnoxious odour, fumes, excessive soot, dust, smoke, chemical or biological emissions and pollutants, and which pose a threat of contaminating food.
 In case there are hazards of other environment polluting industry located nearby, appropriate measures should be taken by the food business to protect the manufacturing area from any potential contamination.
 In the case of food manufacturing premise, the premises should not have direct access to any residential area.

 Layout and Design of Manufacturing Premises

-The floors, ceilings and walls must be maintained in a sound condition to minimize the accumulation of dirt, condensation and growth of undesirable moulds.
+Must maintain the floors, ceilings and walls in a sound condition to minimize the accumulation of dirt, condensation and growth of undesirable moulds.
 They should be made of impervious material and should be smooth and easy to clean with no flaking paint or plaster.

 The doors should also be made of smooth and non-absorbent surfaces so that they are easy to clean and disinfect.
-The floor of food processing / food service area should have adequate and proper drainage and should be easy to clean and disinfect.
-Also, the floors should be sloped appropriately to facilitate drainage and the drainage should flow in a direction opposite to the direction of food preparation / manufacturing process flow.
+The floor of food processing/food service area should have adequate and proper drainage and must easy to clean and disinfect.
+Also, slop the floors appropriately to facilitate drainage and the drainage should flow in a direction opposite to the direction of food preparation/manufacturing process flow.
 Finally, adequate control measures should be in place to prevent insects and rodents from entering the processing area from drains.

-Any windows, doors & all other openings to outside environment in the food premises should be well screened with wire-mesh or insect-proof screen to protect the premise from fly and other insects / pests / animals & the doors be fitted with automatic closing springs.
+Any Windows, doors & all other openings to the outside environment in the food premises should be well screened with wire-mesh or insect-proof screen to protect the premise from fly and other insects/pests/animals & the doors are fitted with automatic closing springs.
 The mesh or the screen should be of such type which can be easily removed for cleaning.

 Equipments and Containers